Suspecting that you may have pests in your house typically leads to the following questions:

 At Turner Pest Control, prices are based upon a home’s square footage, which means that smaller Jacksonville houses typically have plans that are less expensive than larger ones.
 We prioritize treatments, first focusing on the immediate infestation and proactive perimeters, and then providing ongoing services to keep your home happily roach-free.

 If you’re not satisfied with your treatment, our trained technicians will return until you are satisfied, at no cost to you.
-If, after our first treatment, you aren’t pleased with results, we’ll refund your money and cancel future services.
 We keep it really simple.
 There are no complicated contracts with Turner Pest Control.
 We’re here to help you, standing behind our service, people, and products.

 Request your roach inspection online or call 904-355-5300.